-The explicit aim of introducing HELM was to increase the outflow of graduates from local authorities with higher education institutions at ages 22 and 23 years and to increase the inflow of graduates to local authorities that are popular graduate destinations (such as London and other major urban centres) at the same age.
-This is illustrated in Figure 1, which shows a higher number of internal migration moves at ages 22 and 23 years.
+The explicit aim of introducing HELM was to increase the outflow of graduates from local authorities with higher education institutions at aged 22 and 23 years, and to increase the inflow of graduates to local authorities that are popular graduate destinations (such as London and other major urban centres) at the same age.
+This is illustrated in Figure 1, which shows a higher number of internal migration moves at aged 22 and 23 years.

 Local authority impacts of HELM

-A comparison of internal migration estimates between HELM and the old method of accounting for moves by those leaving higher education is available in the comparison tool accompanying this article (published as part of the mid-2017 quality information).
+A comparison of internal migration estimates between HELM and the old method of accounting for moves by those leaving higher education is available in the comparison tool accompanying this article (published as part of the Population estimates: quality information, mid-2017).
 This provides internal migration estimates by single year of age and sex for administrative areas (local authorities and above) for England and Wales based on the new and old methods.

 HELM and old method

-Download this table Table 1: Local authorities with the largest increases in net internal migration flows using HELM.xls .csv
+Download this table Table 3: Local authorities with the largest increases in net internal migration flows using HELM

 HELM and old method

-Download this table Table 2: Local authorities with the largest decreases in net internal migration flows using HELM.xls .csv
+Download this table Table 4: Local authorities with the largest decreases in net internal migration flows using HELM

 Accounting for multiple moves and moves made by those not present at either the beginning or end of the year